-The time of year is upon us where it’s time to head outdoors and get a little taste of nature that has eluded us through the winter.
-The popularity of camping, hiking, and backpacking grow steadily and companies supplying gear are more plentiful than ever.
+The time of year is upon us where it’s time to head the outdoors and get a little taste of nature that has eluded us through the winter.
+The popularity of camping, hunting, hiking, and backpacking grow steadily and companies supplying gear are more plentiful than ever.

 It’s great to have options but so many options only makes matters more confusing.
 To clear the water a little, we put together this article as a guide on the best camping gear essentials - what you need to know heading into this camping season.